FRex/Botes/README.md

-Using the component described and provided at at [FreePascalWiki/UniqueInstance](https://wiki.freepascal.org/UniqueInstance) `Botes` is limited to a single instance, attempting to open another instance will attempt to focus and bring up the already existing one (WM settings mightt affect how that goes).
+Using the component described and provided at at [FreePascalWiki/UniqueInstance](https://wiki.freepascal.org/UniqueInstance) `Botes` is limited to a single instance, attempting to open another instance will attempt to focus and bring up the already existing one (WM settings might affect how that goes).
 If a shortcut file was being opened by this second instance, it will instead be opened by the first instance properly (just how programs like VLC, Notepad++ and VS Code do it).